jalaca91/pands-project/README.md

 Min is the smallest value in the set of values.
 Max is the biggest value in the set of values.
 Percentile 25% is the value at which 25% of the answers lie below that value.
-Percentile 75% lie above that value
+Percentile 75% lie above that value.
 Percentile 50%(also known as the Median).
 The median cuts the data set in half.

 These basic statistical data would be collected as follows: